USStudiesCentre/ussc/README.md

 devtools::install_github("usstudiescentre/ussc")
 library('ussc')
 ```
 Note: the function ussc_fonts() loads automatically.
 Before installing this package, download the fonts from Confluence and add the files to your font book.
-If you skip this step, the ussc ggplot2 themes will throw an error and not run.\
+If you skip this step, the ussc ggplot2 themes will throw an error and not run.

 Knitting files to a PDF can be a pain if you use non-standard fonts in graphs.
-Unfortunately, USSC fonts will not print to PDF (and the document will not knit) UNLESS you install and load the "Cairo" library.
+Unfortunately, USSC fonts will not print to PDF (and the document will not knit) UNLESS you install and load the Cairo package.
 If you have a code chunk that contains a ggplot2 graph, you must write "dev='cairo_pdf'" in the curly brackets, i.e.

 {r dev='cairo_pdf'}